-- 76. Nothing in this Act shall be construed to impose an obligation to keep any book or copy thereof for more than twelve months after the same has ceased to be used for entries therein under this Act; and any report by this Act required to be recorded in a book may be partly in print or lithograph and partly in writing and no report book once used shall be again used for such purpose. - 77.
-The owner, agent or manager of every mine shall keep in the office at the mine a book in which shall be entered the name, age, residence, the number of certificate, and date of first employment of every person employed in connection with the mine; and also a daily record in which shall be entered the time of checking in and checking out of every such person, and, if the time between the checking in and checking out of any such person or of the commencement and cessation of work exceeds the time permitted by this Act, the reason for the excess. - 78.
-The owner, agent or manager of every mine shall provide suitable books for the purpose of entering therein all the records which are by this Act or by any regulations pursuant hereto required to be made, and shall cause all such records to be entered therein. - 79.
-The owner, agent or manager of every mine shall at all times keep posted up in a conspicuous and convenient place at the mine,- - (a) a notice setting out the name of the owner, agent and manager employed at the mine and of the District Inspector; - (b) a copy of this Act, and all regulations, rules and orders made pursuant hereto. - 80.-(1) The manager of every mine shall on or before the fifteenth day of each month send or cause to be sent to the Chief Inspector a correct return showing the quantity of coal or other material wrought or mined in such mine for the preceding calendar month, together with such other information as the Chief Inspector may demand. - (2) Such return shall be in such form as from time to time is prescribed by the Chief Inspector, who shall from time to time on application furnish forms for the purpose of the return.
+79. Nothing in this Act shall be construed to impose an obligation to keep any book or copy thereof for more than twelve months after the same has ceased to be used for entries therein under this Act; and any report by this Act required to be recorded in a book may be partly in print or lithograph and partly in writing.

+80. The owner, agent or manager of every mine shall keep in the office at the mine a book in which shall be entered the name, age, residence, the number of certificate, and date of first employment of every person employed in connection with the mine; and also a daily record in which shall be entered the time of checking in and checking out of every such person, and, if the time between the checking in and checking out of any such person or of the commencement and cessation of work exceeds the time permitted by this Act, the reason for the excess.

+81. The owner, agent or manager or every mine shall provide suitable books for the purpose of entering therein all the records which are by this Act or by any regulations pursuant thereto required to be made, and shall cause all such records to be entered therein.

+82. The owner, agent or manager of every mine shall at all times keep posted up in a conspicuous and convenient place at the mine,-

+- (a) a notice setting out the name of the owner, agent, and manager employed at the mine and of the District Inspector; - (b) a copy of this Act, and all regulations, rules and orders made pursuant thereto.

+83.-(1) The manager of every mine shall on or before the fifteenth day of each month send or cause to be sent to to the Minister a correct return showing the quantity of coal or other material wrought or mined in such mine for the preceding calendar month, together with such other information as the Minister may demand.

+(2) Such return shall be in such form as from time to time is prescribed by the Minister, who shall from time to time on application furnish forms for the purpose of the return.